eschares/unsub_extender/README.md

 The tool provides rich data and a summary graph, but more detailed analysis tends to take place off the site in an exported .csv file that allows for filtering, notes, and additional visualization.

 [**unsub extender**](https://github.com/eschares/unsub_extender) is a Python script that takes an unsub data export file and automates useful plots and visualizations for a collection analysis team to explore.
-The graphs are interactive through [Altair](https://altair-viz.github.io/index.html) and support zoom, pan, and hover, and filters in the sidebar help set parameters to quickly narrow in on obvious titles to KEEP or CANCEL.
+The graphs are interactive through [Altair](https://altair-viz.github.io/index.html) and support zoom, pan, and hover, and filters in the left sidebar help set parameters to quickly narrow in on obvious titles to KEEP or CANCEL.

 Hosting is provided by [Streamlit](https://streamlit.io/).

 ![unsub extender screenshot demo](https://github.com/eschares/unsub_extender/blob/main/demo.gif)

 # Requirements
-An unsub export file - in an [unsub](http://unsub.org) project, choose "Export - Download as spreadsheet".
+An unsub export .csv file - from an [unsub](http://unsub.org) project, choose "Export - Download as spreadsheet".

 A .csv file will be saved, which is the input to **unsub extender.**